codesharedot/qtum-price-ruby/README.md

-# hedgetrade price ruby
+# v-systems price ruby

-Gets the hedgetrade price with Ruby (from JSON).
+Gets the v-systems price with Ruby (from JSON).

 https://ruby-lang.co